 This part is designed to be durable and last for a furnace’s lifetime.
 Unfortunately, the metal is not made to last forever, and some things can cause it to fail sooner.
-Replacing a heat exchanger is expensive, so it’s usually best to do furnace installation if it fails.
+Replacing a heat exchanger is expensive, so it’s usually best to do HVAC installation in Denver if it fails.

 Why Heat Exchangers Crack